garronej/chan-dongle-extended-client/README.md

 /** Once it resolve Dc.getInstance() can be used synchronously */ const prDongleControllerInitialized = new Promise<void>(async resolve => {

-    // This is the port used by default if you didn't specified another explicitely.
+    // This is the port used by default if you didn't specified another explicitely in the chan-dongle-extended config.
     const { port } = await import("chan-dongle-extended-client/dist/lib/misc");

     await new Promise(resolve => setTimeout(resolve, 3000));